1974 FIM Motocross World Championship

-The 1974 FIM Motocross World Championship was the 18th FIM Motocross Racing World Championship season.
+The 1974 FIM Motocross World Championship was the 18th edition of the Motocross World Championship organized by the FIM and reserved for 500cc and 250cc motorcycles.

 Summary

-Heikki Mikkola claimed his first 500cc world championship in a season-long battle with three-time world champion Roger De Coster that wasn't decided until the final Grand Prix of the season.
-The 250cc world championship ended in controversy as Russian riders used questionable riding tactics to secure the championship for Guennady Moisseev over Jaroslav Falta.
+Heikki Mikkola claimed his first 500cc world championship in a season-long battle with four-time world champion Roger De Coster that wasn't decided until the final Grand Prix of the season.
+The 250cc world championship ended in controversy as Russian riders used questionable riding tactics to secure the championship for Gennady Moiseyev over Jaroslav Falta.
+In a sign of the sport's growing popularity, the 500cc United States Motocross Grand Prix is added to the calendar in 1974, marking the first time a World Championship Motocross event would be hosted outside of Europe or Great Britain.